-- Gospel for Kids app: This is the church’s app for, well, kids!
-Use it in singing time by playing any of the sing-along apps and have your primary sing along!
-Check out more details HERE.
+This is the Church’s app for, well, kids!
+Use it in singing time by playing any of the sing-along apps and have your Primary sing along!

-- Sing for the Camera: Have them sing as you take pictures of good singers using your phone’s camera!
-Then show them the pictures after singing time or post them to your primary’s social media page.
-Shannon shared her “Reverent Camera” HERE which is where this idea originates from.
+Have the Primary sing as you take pictures of good singers, using your phone’s camera!
+Then show them the pictures after singing time or post them to your Primary’s social media page.

-- The Ultimate Buzzer: Have 2 kids come to the front and face off.
-As the primary sings a song, have the piano randomly stop.
+Have 2 kids come to the front and face off.
+As the Primary sings a song, have the piano randomly stop.
 The first person to buzz in and correctly say the next line of the song wins that round and remains to face off with a new challenger.
 Change the sounds on the app for an added effect!
-Idea found HERE.

 No Props Needed

 All you need to pull off these singing time ideas are Primary kiddos!
 They are simple, fun and will keep your Primary engaged all with little prep!